mwang840/IShowSpeed/README.md

 # IShowSpeed

-A discord bot that takes up the prescence of IShowSpeed and wraps around discords api (also will implement the behavior of IShowSpeed during streams)
+A discord bot that is able to work on basic calculus formulas.
+This bot was a learning experience for me and could say my first time making a discord bot and learning from the wok tutorial himself via youtube.

 Written in Typeascript and is run via node